musurca/Haddock/README.md

 ## NMEA

 The NMEA server only.
 Select one of your boats to start a TCP server and send NMEA sentences to an external charting application.
+(The server will also continue to update your logbooks in the background.)

 ![NMEA screen 1](https://github.com/musurca/Haddock/raw/master/img/nmeascreen1.png)